- Access expires at

 - Registration type

-This indicates how a user initially logged in with Cleeng.
-Access types include Facebook, Google, Yahoo, PayPal, combination of email and password, email-only ( a TVOD process, when user has no account), remote-login or API (associate creation via API).
+This indicates how a viewer initially logged in with Cleeng.
+Access types include Facebook, Google, Yahoo, PayPal, combination of email and password, email-only ( a TVOD process, when viewer has no account), remote-login or API (associate creation via API).

 - Rental offer

 A type of offer that provides access with expiration date, for example 48 hours.
 Customers can purchase one rental offer multiple times.

 The amount of abuse or complaints received in a given period.

 The total gross revenue in a given period.
 (See "Cancellation revenue").
 By default, the revenue is displayed in the currency of the Broadcaster.
 It's a sum of the transactions in a set period (excl. tax).
 Note: for Distributor configurations - Cleeng also displays ‘Distributor revenue' - which is the sum of the transaction price in the distributor’s currency (excl VAT).